salehiac/OpenBallBot-RL/Readme.md

 <add citation>
 ```

-Here are some navigation examples from a trained policy:
+Here are some navigation examples from a trained policy on *randomly sampled* uneven terrain:

 <p float="left">